 On April 12, 2021, we entered into a warrant agreement (the "Original Shopify Warrant") with Shopify pursuant to which we issued warrants to purchase up to an aggregate of 19,604,239 of our ordinary shares at a price of \$0.01 per share expiring upon the earlier of April 12, 2031 and immediately prior to consummation of a merger or acquisition.
-The Original Shopify Warrant was issued in connection with the 2021 Shopify Agreement and 7,750,513 of the shares issuable under the Original Shopify Warrant were vested and became exercisable upon the entry into the 2021 Shopify Agreement on April 12, 2021.
-The remaining 11,853,726 ordinary shares issuable under the Original Shopify Warrant vest monthly, in equal amounts over a 24-month period, commencing on the second monthly anniversary of the effective date of the 2021 Shopify Agreement, and are subject to accelerated vesting (i) upon termination of the 2021 Shopify Agreement by us for convenience and (ii) immediately prior to a merger and acquisition.
-On April 19, 2021, Shopify partially exercised the Shopify Warrant for 7,750,513 ordinary shares, at an exercise price of \$0.01 per share.
+All of the shares issuable under the Original Shopify Warrant are vested and exercisable.
 On April 21, 2021, we issued Shopify a replacement warrant (the "Shopify First Replacement Warrant") to purchase up to an aggregate of 11,853,726 ordinary shares at a price of \$0.01 per share on substantially similar terms as the Original Shopify Warrant.
-On June 29, 2021, Shopify partially exercised the Shopify First Replacement Warrant for 987,810 ordinary shares, at an exercise price of \$0.01 per share.
-On July 14, 2021, we issued Shopify a replacement warrant (the "Shopify Second Replacement Warrant.") to purchase up to an aggregate of 10,865,916 ordinary shares at a price of \$0.01 per share on substantially similar terms as the Shopify First Replacement Warrant.
-The Shopify Second Replacement Warrant contains customary provisions for the adjustment of the exercise price and the number of ordinary shares issuable upon exercise in the event of certain share dividends, share splits
+On July 14, 2021, we issued Shopify a replacement warrant (the "Shopify Second Replacement Warrant") to purchase up to an aggregate of 10,865,916 ordinary shares at a price of \$0.01 per share on substantially similar terms as the Shopify First Replacement Warrant.
+As of March 20, 2024, Shopify has exercised 19,604,239 ordinary shares at an exercise price of \$0.01 per share.